Horyuji/horyuji-cli/README.md

 ## Usage

 ```
-# install horyuji scaffolding boilerplate and Initial setting of the project
+# install horyuji scaffolding boilerplate and initial setting of the project
 $ ho init

 # mixin your boilerplate into horyuji